TheLope/clue-tags/docs/bank/hard.md

 {{ bank('hard') }}

 ## Notes
+- Wilderness friendly: **READ BELOW**
+    - Ensure the following items are [locked](https://oldschool.runescape.wiki/w/Trouver_parchment): Infernal cape, Divine rune pouch and Fighter torso
+    - Ensure Protect Item prayer is enabled
+    - **Significant items lost in the event of a PK death**:
+        - **Master scroll book**: Only keep a small amount of teleport scrolls inside you're comfortable risking (30-50 ea)
+        - Max cape
+- For increased max hit of 89 and **additional risk**, substitute Ferocious gloves and Obsidian platelegs
 - Depends on Special Attack for fights
     - Restore prior to fights to meet the following:
         - 100% Special Attack for Saradomin wizard/Double agent
         - 50% Special Attack for Zamorak wizard
-- Wilderness friendly
-    - Ensure your Infernal cape and Divine rune pouch are [locked](https://oldschool.runescape.wiki/w/Trouver_parchment)
-    - Ensure Protect Item prayer is enabled
-    - Significant items lost in the event of a PK death:
-        - Max cape